-The Luckyday Retreat is held a week prior to the beginning of classes at the university.
-All Luckyday freshmen scholars are required to attend the annual retreat.
-While at the retreat, Luckyday Scholars learn about their responsibilities as Luckyday Scholars, participate in team building activities, listen to speakers on important topics related to their adjustment to college and build a network of friends prior to stepping foot in the classroom.
+The Luckyday Retreat is held a prior to the beginning of classes at the university.
+During the retreat, Luckyday Scholars learn about their responsibilities as Luckyday Scholars, participate in team building activities, listen to speakers on important topics related to their adjustment to college and build a network of friends prior to stepping foot in the classroom.

 Goals of the Retreat